 8 Days Exploring the Beauty and History of the Galápagos Islands

 Our boat can go where the larger ships can’t, and we will set our own schedule.
-This means we can go ashore based on lighting conditions and wildlife sightings, making sure that mealtimes are scheduled around our shoots, not during!
-We’ll walk in the footsteps of Charles Darwin, and we’ll channel his experiences as he formulated his theory of natural selection during his time here in the 1830s.
+This means we can go ashore based on lighting conditions and wildlife sightings, ensuring that mealtimes are scheduled around our shoots, not during!
+We’ll walk in Charles Darwin’s footsteps and channel his experiences as he formulated his theory of natural selection during his time here in the 1830s.

 We’ll maximize our shooting time with the best photo ops—getting up early for sweet light and chasing it to sunset.
-We’ll have the option each night for critiques and instruction from the pros, and interpretive talks by our naturalists.
+Each night, we’ll have the option for image reviews and instruction from the pros and interpretive talks by our naturalists.
 Or, sit back and enjoy a book from the library, watch the dolphins swim, relax in the jacuzzi, or gaze at the equatorial sky from the deck.

 Non-photographer spouses, partners, and friends are welcome!
 This is a perfect workshop to bring them—as long as they love nature and the outdoors, they’ll have a blast!

 Everything is all-inclusive, including gratuities, so you only have to worry about making great photographs!
 With a small group, a luxury yacht, and two experienced pro photographers leading, this trip is sure to fill up fast.
 Click the “Sign Me Up!” button, and we’ll see you in the Galápagos!

 About the wildlife: This workshop offers significant opportunities for photographing wildlife, and while we do our best to maximize our wildlife encounters—based on past experiences, local knowledge, and the current conditions—we need to impress upon you that the wildlife really is wild and that we don’t control it.